siba987/TrustAI/README.md

 1. navigate to folder on computer
 2. run cmd, same as above

-## When runing the experiment
+## When running the experiment
-sign consent form
+- Sign consent form
-assign participant ID (make note) set delay = long/ short in `server.js`
+- Assign participant ID (make note)
+- Set delay = long/ short in `server.js`
-Press on F11 to enter full screen for experiment
+- Press on F11 to enter full screen for experiment

 ## Logging
 ## install pino